Bluevine Business Bank Review: Checking Built For Small Business

 No monthly fees

-Small-business owners who don’t want to pay monthly fees to own an account will find peace of mind at Bluevine.
+Small-business owners who don’t way to pay monthly fees to own an account will find peace of mind at Bluevine.
 Same with owners who are tired of trying to maintain a particular balance in their account to avoid penalties.
 There’s no minimum balance requirement with Bluevine.

 High-interest business checking

-Who Shouldn’t use Bluevine?
+Who shouldn’t use Bluevine?

 That being said, there are a few kinds of people who may not find Bluevine a good fit.